Xcraft-Inc/goblin-desktop/README.md

 - workitemId: a unique identifier for wiring a workitem (an existing goblin instance widget) in the selected view

+- closable: if true, show a close button and notify close request

+- navigate: if true, navigate the current view directly the tab workitem view

 ## Working withs form and hinters